pipe-cd/pipecd/docs/content/en/docs-dev/overview/_index.md

 ## Where should I go next?

+For a good understanding of the PipeCD's components, see the [Concepts](/docs/concepts) page.

 If you are an **operator** wanting to install and configure PipeCD for other developers.
 - [Quickstart](/docs/quickstart/)
 - [Operating Control Plane](/docs/operator-manual/control-plane/)